CommonLoon102/restunts-bb11/readme.md

 The makefile supports the following targets:

-	make restunts
+	make <OPTIONS> restunts
 		The default restunts target builds an executable based on ported C code and patched disassembly.

-	make restunts-original
+	make <OPTIONS> restunts-original
 		Builds an executable based on unpatched disassembly with the original codepaths intact.
 Does not use any of the ported C code.

-	make repldump
+	make <OPTIONS> repldump
 		Builds the replay dump tool using ported C code and patched disassembly.

-	make repldump-original
+	make <OPTIONS> repldump-original
 		Builds the replay dump tool without ported C code.

+## Build options

+### Assembler selection

+Restunts builds per default with TASM32 for Windows, but it can be changed to using the a 16-bit TASMX by using option `/DASSEMBLER=tasmbox` before the target name (or `/DASSEMBLER=tasmx` if one really likes seeing pop-up windows).

+E.g. to build restunts with TASMX, type

+	make /DASSEMBLER=tasmbox restunts

+Building with TASMX is much slower since DOSBox is involved, but it allows to include debugging symbols (s. below)

+### Linker selection

+Restunts links per default with TLINK using dosbox but that can changed to using the native WLINK executable by using option `/DLINKER=wlink` before the target name

+E.g. to build Restunts with wlink, type

+	make /DLINKER=wlink restunts

+Note that `WLINK` is experimental, and it does not allow to include debug symbols.
+Its use can slightly speed up the build process since it avoids calling DOSBox.

+### Debugging symbols

+The executable can be built with debug symbols by means of the `/DCONFIG=debug` option.
+Note that this requires using TASMX as assembler and TLINK as linker (TLINK is currently the default but this might change in future)

+E.g. to build Restunts with debug symbols, type

+	make /DASSEMBLER=tasmbox /DLINKER=tlink /DCONFIG=debug restunts

 ## The toolchain

-The toolchain has evolved over the years and is now (2014) fully based on Borland tools.
-For various reasons, the build process uses both 16 and 32-bit tools.
-In order to compile on modern 64 bit Windows systems, the 16-bit apps run via DOSBox.
-A DOSBox window pops up multiple times during a build, and stays open in case of build errors.
+The toolchain has evolved over the years and it can now (2025) use either Borland tools or alternative ones.
+For various reasons, the build process can uses both 16 and 32-bit tools.
+In order to compile on modern 64 bit systems, the 16-bit apps run via DOSBox.
+A couple of batch files (in `tools\bin\*box.bat`) take care of starting DOSBox in headless mode to prevent pop-ups, and copy the output into the Windows console.

-Tools used:
+### Tools used
+Assemblers:
-	- TASMX + TLINK (16 bit DOS, from Borland Turbo Assembler 4.0)
+	- TASMX (16-bit, from Borland Turbo Assembler 4.0)
+	- TASM32 (32-bit)

+Linkers:
+	- TLINK (16-bit)
+	- WLINK (32-bit, experimental)

+Other:
 	- Borland C++ 5.2 (Win32)
 	- Borland Make 5.2 (Win32, from Borland C++ 5.5, patched binary)

-The 16-bit tools are:
-	tasmx.exe, invoked in DOSBox by tasmbox.bat
-	tlink.exe, invoked in DOSBox by tlinkbox.bat

 ## Analysis in IDA and the development cycle